How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Here is the best part: You had better confirm your tax status and applicable transfer fee details in advance.

 Tax status indicates whether your tax return has been submitted on time, late, or not submitted at all.
-The late filer status was created in budget 2024.
+The late filer status was created in the budget for 2024.

-The point to note is overseas Pakistanis were previously considered filers by default, regardless of their actual filing status.
+It is important to note that overseas Pakistanis were previously considered filers by default, regardless of their filing status.

 Now, they are classified according to actual status.